ArweaveTeam/docs.arweave.org-info/mining/setup/getting-started.md

 This guide walks you through planning, installing, and bringing an Arweave miner online for the first time.

 {% hint style="info" %}
-For any questions and support queries regarding mining on Arweave, we strongly recommend that you join our [**Discord server**](https://discord.gg/GHB4fxVv8B) and visit our [Github Discussions](https://github.com/ArweaveTeam/arweave/discussions) as these are the hubs of our mining and developer communities.
+For any questions and support queries regarding mining on Arweave, we strongly recommend that you join our [**Discord server**](https://discord.gg/GHB4fxVv8B) and visit our [Discussions Board](https://github.com/ArweaveTeam/arweave/discussions) as these are the hubs of our mining and developer communities.
 There you will find plenty of community members and Arweave team members available to help you out 🤖
 {% endhint %}

 {% hint style="warning" %}